jcmangaliag/PCAARRD-KM-Community/README.md

 # PCAARRD KM Community
+A web community that allows its users to see, create, and join virtual spaces / groups related to PCAARRD's commodities.
+These groups are classified by industry, sector, ISP, and specific commodity.
+Once a user becomes part of a group, he or she can participate in the group's discussions by posting, commenting, and reacting.
+Every group must have at least one group administrator, the one who can perform group administrative privileges.
+These privileges are editing group information, changing membership type, and etc.

-A web application that allows members to post a question, news, report, event, advertisement, media or others in their virtual spaces or groups.
-In addition, members can also comment and choose reactions on the existing posts.
+Categorized posting are implemented in this website.
+It is a feature that allows members to post a question, news, report, event, advertisement, media, or others in their groups.
+When viewing posts, they can choose to view posts in all categories or they can only view posts in one chosen category.

+In addition, there is also community feed for all site members to see at the Community homepage when they are logged in.
+Community feed contains latest posts in the groups users joined.
+This feature always gets users updated to the latest happenings in his or her groups.

+This site has even more features for regular users including view all posts by user, filter posts and groups by text, set posts invisible to non-member of the group, edit user information, and more.
+For site administrators, they have access to administrative features, namely manage group classifications and community dashboard.

 ## Prerequisites
 1. Node.js v7.
 Follow the installation steps for your operating system: https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions